Accreditation for Landlords

 If you need more information, give the team a call on firstname.lastname@example.org

 Benefits of accreditation

-Landlords who already have Nottingham Standard accreditation may still be able to get a discount on each property they rent, so the licence fee can be significantly reduced.
+- Landlords who already have Nottingham Standard accreditation may still be able to get a discount on each property they rent so that the licence fee can be significantly reduced

 Searching for accreditation as a tenant

 A property search allows tenants to check if a property is registered to an accredited landlord.
 We’ll continue to promote awareness of our scheme with tenants.

 Accreditation is a voluntary scheme that works alongside licensing to promote high standards in rented accommodation.
 Most rented homes in Nottingham have to be licenced to be rented.